-Cheim & Read will present a group of important historical works by Alice Neel, with a focus on her early work, beginning in 1928 with Requiem, a watercolor she made shortly after her move from Havana to New York and the tragic death of her first, infant daughter in 1927.
+Cheim & Read will present a group of important historical works by Alice Neel, with a focus on her early work from 1928 — shortly after her move from Havana to New York and the tragic death of her first, infant daughter in 1927 — through 1973.
 Though active and established in New York, it would not be until the rise of Feminism in the 1970s when Neel would receive her due with a 1974 retrospective at the Whitney Museum of American Art, New York.
-This early body of work is essential to the artist’s development of her signature mark-making and irreverent style.
+This body of work is essential to the artist’s development of her signature mark-making and irreverent style.
 Throughout her life, Neel’s paintings changed dramatically in terms of style and subject matter.
-Neel paints views out her Spanish Harlem apartment window, sweeping seascapes, and images of New York street life in addition to her iconic portraits.
+Neel paints views out her Spanish Harlem apartment window, sweeping seascapes, and images of New York streetlife in addition to her iconic portraits.

-In an exquisite 1968 double portrait, Nancy & Olivia, Neel painted her daughter, Nancy Neel, with her granddaughter, Olivia.
+In an exquisite 1968 double portrait, Nancy & Olivia, Neel painted her daughter-in-law, Nancy Neel, with her granddaughter, Olivia.
 Neel frequently painted mothers and daughters, and the subject cannot be separated from the traumatic loss of her first daughter to sickness, and her second to her husband’s return to Cuba.
-The minimal application of the almost-abstract background is little more than a wash of blue-gray over a swath of primed canvas, suggesting the figure’s shadows against a white wall.
-The gestural resolve underscores Neel’s affinity with contemporaneous abstract painting techniques.
+The minimal application of the almost-abstract background underscores Neel’s affinity with contemporaneous abstract painting techniques.

 The artist will be the subject of an exhibition at the Centre Pompidou, Paris; Alice Neel: un regard engage will open in June 2020.
 A comprehensive retrospective exhibition, Alice Neel: Painter as Radical Humanist, will open in March 2021 at the Metropolitan Museum of Art, New York.